uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 [para.
 69]

-I therefore conclude that given their meaning, the language in section 11 of Schedule N does not exclude documents archived at lac from Canada’s obligation to the TRC.
+I therefore conclude that given their meaning, the language in section 11 of Schedule N does not exclude documents archived at LAC from Canada’s obligation to the TRC.
 The context in which the Settlement Agreement was created provides further important support for that conclusion in several ways.
 [para.
 71]